Microsoft-Web/WebCampTrainingKit/Presentation/Build-and-deploy-ASPNET/GeekQuiz-Build-and-deploy-ASP/Demo.md

 ---
 <a name="Overview" />
 ## Overview ##

 In this demo you will create a new ASP.NET MVC application using the new One ASP.NET template, explain how routing works in MVC and show the default HomeController and Views.
 Then you will walk through the process of creating GeekQuiz object model (TriviaQuestion and TriviaOption) and leverage MVC scaffolding to create the controllers and views.
-Finally, you'll deploy the site to a new Windows Azure web site created from within Visual Studio using the new tooling.
+Finally, you'll deploy the site to a new Microsoft Azure Web App created from within Visual Studio using the new tooling.

 <a id="goals" />
 ### Goals ###